cat-marin/rec.sh/README.md

 # rec.sh
-A simple recording script using ffmpeg, and slop.
+A simple recording script using ffmpeg and slop.

 # Dependencies
 - ffmpeg